 hacking away at stones in mines

-should get a view of the setting sun.
+should also get a view of the setting sun.

-he knew the hammer is only as strong
+Dirk knew the hammer is only as strong as the will.

 Each day came with the obligation to succumb at the twilight.